drmonkeysee/ecs-scheduler/README.md

 ```
 taskDefinition - required field; name of the ECS task to control via this job
-schedule - required field; CRON-style schedule describing when this job fires
+schedule - required field; CRON-style schedule describing when this job fires (all times in UTC)
 id - id of the job; set to taskDefinition if not specified explicitly
 scheduleStart - start date for when the job should begin its schedule; if not set schedule begins immediately
 scheduleEnd - end date for when the job should end its schedule; if not set schedule never ends